originphp/framework/origin/docs/index.md

 Table names should be plural and underscored.
 For example `user_profiles`.
 Each table in your database should have a primary key,and it should be named `id`.
 Foreign keys should be the singular underscored name, for example `user_profile_id`.

-Dates,datetime,and time use the MySql field types of the same time.
+Dates,datetime,and time use the MySQL field types of the same time.
 So the date format is `YYYY-MM-DD`.

 When accessing related models from a result (Entity), it is camel cased with the first letter in lower case.
 If it is `hasOne` or `belongsTo` then it is singular else if it is a `hasMany` or `hasAndBelongsToMany` then it is plural.